wp-plugins/accesspress-pinterest/readme.txt

 6. Frontend display of Widgets.

 == Changelog ==
+= 1.0.9 =
+* Code formatting for the functions used for the plugin.

 = 1.0.8 =
 * Code optimization for the display of the widgets.